Oakengates: Medieval Period

 The parish of Oakengates (and thus the medieval town of Oakengates) emerged from the demesnes of the Augustinian priory of St. Leonard at Wombridge in 1135, thanks to Lord William De Hadley.
 The town encompassed of the majority of the Wombridge Parish area.

 By 1269, the bounds of Wombridge ancient parish had been established, corresponding to those of Wombridge priory's demesne.

 In 1414, Oakengates became an established settlement managed by the Priory.

 Modern Period

 In 1553, the first Bailiff was appointed to oversee Oakengates and the priory of St. Leonard.
 This was a direct consequence of the ‘Suppression of Religious Houses Act 1535’ passed by the Parliament under the directives of Henry VIII, which essentially advocated for a national campaign in order to seize land, titles, and religious houses from the Church.
 This led to the Priory of St Leonards appointing a Bailiff who resided within Oakengates.

 Contemporary Period

 Various industries and mining facilities popped up starting from the 1600s-1700s, especially in the area of Ketley Bank.

 By the mid 19th Century, the town started to grow, due to the creation of a local market and various railways.

-By 1968, The modern-day Telford New Town named after civil engineer and architect Thomas Telford incorporated the counties historic market towns in the area, including Oakengates.
+By 1968, the modern-day Telford New Town named after civil engineer and architect Thomas Telford incorporated the county's historic market towns in the area, including Oakengates.